 A few weeks ago, I participated in holiday hotline chat and was surprised to hear how many people were puzzling over what to serve all the gluten-free problem children at their family table—particularly, what to do for the gravy.

-My mother has made our annual apple cider gravy using gluten-free flour for as long as I can remember.
-The recipe is from the Chuck Williams’ Thanksgiving Cookbook, and with a heaping amount of minced shallots and chopped rosemary, it adds a perfect ratio of sweet and savory to our flavorless table centerpiece: that damn turkey.
+My mother has made our annual apple cider gluten-free gravy using white rice flour (no cornstarch) for as long as I can remember.
+The recipe is adapted from the Chuck Williams’ Thanksgiving Cookbook, and with a heaping amount of minced shallots and chopped rosemary, it adds a perfect ratio of sweet and savory to our flavorless table centerpiece: that damn turkey.